 The standard of health in Sweden is high and the UK has a reciprocal agreement with the Swedish health service entitling British nationals to free emergency medical treatment.
 Further treatment cover can be obtained by bearing a completed E111 from.
 You should still take out travel insurance however as these two levels of cover will not extend to some medical treatments.
 The drinking water in Sweden is considered safe and there are no vaccinations required or recommended before visiting.

-Foreigner Work Permits in Sweden
+Work Permits and Backpacker Jobs in Sweden

 For a stay of longer than three months, EU nationals must get a residence permit (uppehållstillstånd).
-To obtain a permit you will first need to show proof of employment, a passport and photos, and a SIV 1040.U form.
+To obtain a permit you will first need to show proof of employment, a passport and photos, and an SIV 1040.U form.
 Non-EU nationals may experience endless problems with obtaining a permit because of the reluctance with which they are given out.

 In large tourist areas such as Stockholm check hotels, bars, and restaurants for vacancies in kitchen staff, cleaning, waitressing etc. Most jobs are found by enquiring in person.
 If working in a city doesn’t appeal to you, try seaside resorts, particularly along the coast between Malmö and Goteborg.
 Wages for casual seasonal work are often low; many Swedish nationals are reluctant to take these jobs and so employers find many foreign travellers wanting to earn money, whatever the rate.